frontenddogma/web-development-glossary/manuscript/t.md

 : A pop-up notification UI element. ℹ︎&nbsp;[github.com/jackbsteinberg/std-toast](https://github.com/jackbsteinberg/std-toast)

 Todo
 : A task to be done.
-“Todo”, in various capitalizations, is also used as a keyword in code and documentation to point to work to be done or redone.
+“Todo,” in various capitalizations, is also used as a keyword in code and documentation to point to work to be done or redone.

 TOFU
 : → Trust on First Use